Sun City (song): Commercial performance

 "Sun City" reached on the Billboard Hot 100 chart in December 1985 (and #42 Cash Box).
 Only about half of American radio stations played "Sun City".
 Some stations objected to the lyrics' explicit criticism of US President Ronald Reagan's policy of "constructive engagement", particularly George Clinton's and Joey Ramone's lines in the song "Our government tells us / We're doing all we can / Constructive engagement is / Ronald Reagan's plan."
-(Ramone also expressed open discontent and criticism towards him with the Ramones song "Bonzo Goes to Bitburg".)
+(Ramone also expressed open discontent and criticism towards Reagan with the Ramones song "Bonzo Goes to Bitburg".)
 "Sun City" was banned in apartheid South Africa itself.

 The song did somewhat better overseas, reaching on the UK Singles Chart, in Ireland, and peaking at in both Australia and New Zealand.
 It achieved chart action in a number of European countries, becoming a Top 5 hit in Sweden, Belgium and The Netherlands.
 It was also a top ten single in Canada in December 1985 and January 1986.

 Reception

-Robert Palmer of The New York Times hailed "Sun City" as the year's best single, writing that "its steamroller rhythm was pure New York street-funk...of the year's so-called charity or benefit records and events, only 'Sun City' dared to include such a broad cross-section of the global pop community.
+Robert Palmer of The New York Times hailed "Sun City" as the year's best single, writing that "its steamroller rhythm was pure New York street-funk....
+Of the year's so-called charity or benefit records and events, only 'Sun City' dared to include such a broad cross-section of the global pop community.
 The result was a rhythmically irresistible, uniquely powerful musical milestone."

 Billboard magazine's review of the single stated that it "showcases an overwhelming array of all-star voices, keeps up a blistering urban/dance tempo, and pulls no punches on the message."
 John Leland at Spin said, "while the catchy hooks gather momentum on the main vocal lines, the hottest action is between them when everyone fights to scat the fill.
 Even the breakfast-cereal stars here sing hard and gruff."

 "Sun City" was selected as Record of the Year by some of the most influential music critics, because it topped the prestigious international Pazz & Jop Critics Poll for best single of the year.